UnitedRetail/unitedretail.github.io/01_detection.markdown

 layout: page
 title: Unitail-Det
 permalink: /Unitail-Det/
-brief: Detecting Products as Quadrilaterals
+brief: Detecting Densely-packed Products as Quadrilaterals
 Image: Images are collected from two sources to support product detection.
         The training, validation, and origin-domain testing sets are collected from the <a href="https://github.com/eg4000/SKU110K_CVPR19">SKU110k</a>.